Meet Your Coaching Instructor

 - To register for this course of multiple session a student IS NOT required to have any previous coaching experience; including Basic Coach Training.
 However, if a student has taken basic coach training, those hours are included in the required hours needed to be an Associate Certified Coach.

 - Learner coaches completing Coach Training Part 1 may become an authorized MiConference coach as part of the Conference's mission to raise leader effectiveness.
 MiConference Authorized coaches are required to complete Coach Training Part 2.

 - Students can go on after obtaining their certification to become a Professional Certified Coach or take additional certification requirements.

-Part 1 (ASSOCIATE CERTIFIED COACH) UPCOMING CLASSES
+Coach Training Part 1 UPCOMING CLASSES

 This Course is now broken into two parts that can be taken simultaneously.